• Home

 Let’s start with some background on Trace Compass.
 It allows you to build analyses that depend on trace events, the output of other analyses, or both.
 Some analyses are used to create views to directly display processed data.
 However, we can use them as models that can be queried by other models or analyses.
 This abstraction was very useful when designing my final analysis and its dependencies.

-, it creates a list of connections between two nodes on a certain topic and includes information about the endpoints.
+The first analysis is the connections model.
+Using the new_connection events from tracetools, it creates a list of connections between two nodes on a certain topic and includes information about the endpoints.

 Another analysis is created to model queues over time.
-This uses three tracepoints, also from tracetools
+This uses three tracepoints, also from tracetools:

-, when a message is dropped from the queue
+3. subscriber_link_message_dropped or subscription_message_dropped, when a message is dropped from the queue

 These events always include a reference to the associated message, so it can help validate the model.

-packets and those which were not associated with a known ROS connection.
+The third analysis is for network packet exchange.
+This is the only analysis that needs kernel events: net_dev_queue for packet queuing and netif_receive_skb for packet reception.
+Fortunately, Trace Compass already does this!
+It matches sent and received packets.
+I only had to filter out SYN/FIN/ACK packets and those which were not associated with a known ROS connection.
 Then, from a node name, a topic name, and a timestamp at which a message was published, we can figure out when it went through the network, and link it to a message received by the subscription.

 Finally, we can put everything together!
 The analysis uses the above analyses to reconstruct and display a message’s path accross queues, callbacks, and the network!